Nagórzany

 Nagórzany is a village in East Małopolska in the Lesser Beskid mountains, Bukowsko rural commune, parish in Nowotaniec.

-Nagórzany is about 10 miles from Sanok in south-west Poland.
-It is situated below the main watershed at the foot of the Słonne Mountain, and has an elevation of 340 metres.
-Situated in the Subcarpathian Voivodship (since 1999), previously in Krosno Voivodship (1975–1998) and Sanok district, (10 miles east of Sanok), located near the towns of Medzilaborce and Palota (in northeastern Slovakia).
+Nagórzany is situated below the main watershed at the foot of the Słonne Mountain, and has an elevation of 340 metres.
+Situated in the Subcarpathian Voivodship (since 1999), previously in Krosno Voivodship (1975–1998) and Sanok district, located near the towns of Medzilaborce and Palota (in northeastern Slovakia).

-The village was a filial parish to Wola Sękowa 3 km away.

 History

-Nagórzany with Lipniki, Ludwikówka and Węglarzyska, village, Sanok district, it lies south of Nowotaniec, along the road to Bukowsko (3.7 km), in a hilly area 390 m. above sea level, on the divide between the Pielnica (tributary of Wisłok) and Sanoczek (tributary of the San River).
+Nagórzany with Lipniki, Ludwikówka and Węglarzyska, village, Sanok district, in a hilly area 390 m. above sea level, on the divide between the Pielnica (tributary of Wisłok) and Sanoczek (tributary of the San River).
 Forming sort of a suburb of Nowotaniec, it carries a name in contrast to that of Nadolany, lying to the north of the town.
 Its population in 1880 was 446 people, ecclesiastical sematisms indicate 927 RC belonging to the Nowotaniec parish and 55 GC in the Wola Sękowa parish.
 The adornment of the village is the masonry cerkiew p.t.
 Apostles Peter and Paul, to which belong 16 mórgs of fields and 16 morgs of grubbing for fuel.
 Nagorzany borders with Jaworowa Wola and Bukowsko to the south.
 Nagórzany was founded in 1446 by Bals family.